-In Britain they celebrated something unusual last year.
-The government reported the first year on year decline in consumer prices in 54 years (see chart below).
+In Britain, they celebrated something unusual recently.
+The government reported the first year-on-year decline in consumer prices in 54 years (see chart below).

 In fact, prices for the things they buy day to day were 0.1% lower than they were 12 months before.